 According to Leigh Whitton, CFO at GroundProbe, “Adaptive Insights is the only tool that stands up to the complexity of our business.
 We simply could not produce a timely and accurate budget without it.”

 Best practice collaboration

-“With Adaptive Planning, we can control what we need to but also let each entity exercise their delegated authority.
-And because we can tailor access and what users can see and because Adaptive Planning is so intuitive, it makes it easy for them to use with very little training,” said Whitton.
+“With Adaptive Insights, we can control what we need to but also let each entity exercise their delegated authority.
+And because we can tailor access and what users can see and because Adaptive Insights is so intuitive, it makes it easy for them to use with very little training,” said Whitton.

 Specific parameters set by the head office include a shared personnel salary structure and standard costs for each radar unit out in the field.
 More recently, it includes a more comprehensive set of KPIs for different revenue streams to facilitate benchmarking across the business.

-It’s this level of detail that has made Adaptive Planning a go-to resource for managing the business continuously throughout the year.
+It’s this level of detail that has made Adaptive Insights a go-to resource for managing the business continuously throughout the year.
 It also helps that it’s cloud-based and can be accessed from anywhere.